sidxh/backendSystemDesign/README.md

 ## Issues with Short Polling:
 The main drawback of short polling is its chattiness, which can lead to unnecessary network traffic and resource utilization.
 In the next section, we'll explore a more efficient alternative known as long polling.

-Stay tuned for the upcoming lecture on "Long Polling," where we address the shortcomings of short polling and introduce a more sophisticated approach.
+Stay tuned for the upcoming section on "Long Polling," where we address the shortcomings of short polling and introduce a more sophisticated approach.

+> [Siddhant](https://siddhantxh.vercel.app) is learning markdown, it seems pretty cool ngl frfr no cap imho real